Contact processes on the integers: Contact processes

-The final result of this section addresses the i.i.d.\ nature of the growth of the right endpoint, this is the corresponding extension of the first part of the Theorem in Kuczek \cite{K}.
+The final result of this section addresses the i.i.d.\ nature of the growth of the right endpoint, which is the corresponding extension of the first part of the Theorem in Kuczek \cite{K}.

 \begin{thm} Let $\xi_{t}^{0}$ denote the contact processes on $Z_{M}, M\geq1,$ at rate $\mu$ started from $\{0\}$, let also $r_{t} = \sup \xi_{t}^{0}$.
 For all $M$, if $\mu > \mu_{c}(Z_{M})$ then on $\{\xi_{t}^{0} \not= \emptyset, \mbox{ for all } t\}$ there are strictly increasing random (but not stopping) times $\psi_{k}, k\geq0,$ such that $(r_{\psi_{n}} - r_{\psi_{n-1}}, \psi_{n} - \psi_{n-1})_{n\geq 1}$ are i.i.d.. \end{thm}